Joy Ride (2023 film)

 Joy Ride is a 2023 American comedy film directed by Adele Lim, and written by Cherry Chevapravatdumrong and Teresa Hsiao.
 The film stars Ashley Park, Sherry Cola, Stephanie Hsu, and Sabrina Wu.

 The film was announced in 2018 following a partnership deal between Point Grey Pictures and Lionsgate, with Lim being confirmed as director in 2021.
 The cast was announced between August and October of the same year, and filming took place in British Columbia throughout the latter month.

 Joy Ride had its world premiere at SXSW on March 17, 2023, and was released in the United States on July 7, 2023, by Lionsgate Films.
-It received positive reviews from critics and grossed $16 million against a production budget of $32 million.
+It received positive reviews from critics and grossed $16 million.

 Plot

-Chinese adoptee Audrey Sullivan lives with white parents, Joe and Mary Sullivan, in White Hills, Washington, with her childhood best friend, Lolo Chen, who is also Chinese but with biological parents.
+Asian adoptee Audrey Sullivan lives with white parents, Joe and Mary Sullivan, in White Hills, Washington, along with her childhood best friend, Lolo Chen, who is also Asian but with biological parents.
 Audrey is an overachiever who works as a lawyer for a prestigious firm, while Lolo struggles to make ends meet with her sex-positive art.

 Promised a promotion to partner if she can close a deal with a Chinese businessman, Audrey and Lolo fly to China, joined by Lolo's cousin Vanessa, nicknamed "Deadeye", who is socially awkward and obsessed with K-pop.
 In Beijing, Audrey meets with her college roommate and close friend Kat, who is an actress on a popular daytime show, and despite being sexually promiscuous in college, is engaged to her co-star and Christian fiancé Clarence, who is saving himself for marriage.

 The group meet Chao, the Chinese businessman, at a party.
 He insists that for him to do business with Audrey, he must know about her birth family, whom she has never met.
 Lolo lies to him that Audrey is in close contact with them.
 Prior to the trip, Lolo had called Audrey's adoption agency and tracked them down.
 Audrey resolves to meet her birth mother and take her to Chao's party to close the deal.

 The quartet board a train to the agency, where they unknowingly share a compartment with a drug dealer.
 They are forced to consume copious amounts of cocaine before a train inspection; the drug dealer then steals their luggage and they get kicked off the train.

 Stranded in the middle of rural China, Lolo contacts former NBA star Baron Davis, whose team is currently playing in China.
 The four injure some of the players in sex- and dance-related accidents the following night, causing the team to refuse to drive them to their destination.